Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Combination Drugs

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 Kaletra may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking Kaletra.
 For more information about using birth control and HIV medicines at the same time, view the

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Kaletra may affect the way other medicines or products work, and other medicines or products may affect how Kaletra works.
 Taking Kaletra together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Kaletra?

-Kaletra (the brand name for the ritonavir) comes in tablet form in the following strengths:lopinavir and
+Kaletra comes in tablet form in the following strengths:

-Kaletra also comes as an oral solution containing 80 mg/mL lopinavir and 20 mg/mL ritonavir.
+Kaletra also comes as an oral solution that contains 80 mg/mL lopinavir and 20 mg/mL ritonavir.